mistersmee/dotfiles/.local/bin/README.md

 Script to create a shutdown menu using dmenu.

 Options are: logout, restart X, reload sxhkd, shutdown, reboot and lock X.

-## sway

-A wrapper script to start sway, so that the proper environment variables are being set and respected.

 ## texclear